tydaeus/utility/js/ConvertMarkdownToHtml/readme.md

 Directories specified will have all their `.md` contents converted; subdirectories of specified directories will only be converted if the `--recurse` option is specified.

+## Usage - Windows Explorer
+Drag one or more `.md` source files or folders onto `convertmarkdowntohtml.cmd` or `convertmarkdowntohtml.exe`.
+Corresponding `.md.html` files will be generated in the same dir as the source files.
+Non-`.md` files will be ignored.

 ### Options
 Commandline options are still under development.
 Supported options: